auraphp/Aura.Web/README.md

 Aura Web
 ========

-The Aura Web package provides tools to build web page controllers, including an `AbstractPage` for action methods, a `Context` class for disovering the request environment, and a `Response` transfer object that describes the eventual HTTP response.
+The Aura Web package provides tools to build web page controllers, including an `AbstractPage` for action methods, a `Context` class for discovering the request environment, and a `Response` transfer object that describes the eventual HTTP response.
 (Note that the `Response` transfer object is not itself an HTTP response.)

 The Aura Web package has no dependencies, and does not impose any particular routing or rendering system on the developer.

 Getting Started